nancylee1/BestBuyBestPractices-ORM_DAPPER/README.md

 # :computer: MySQL Best Buy Database - ORM & DAPPER

 By using Dapper, we can significantly reduce the amount of coding required for database writes.
-In this instance, I am using MySQL - Best Buy database (totall made up fields of course :robot: ) as an example.
+In this instance, I am using MySQL - Best Buy database (totally made up fields of course :robot: ) as an example.

 I created a .Net Core Console Application, added appsettings.json (with Git ignore), then added 3 Nuget packages: Dapper, Microsoft.Extensions.Configuration.Json package, and MySql.Data to config and connection string.
 I then created using C# the Class, IEnumerable Repository Interface, Repository Class, and Methods.